 The Clivus Multrum has been installed in its own unique shelter, in an elevated position to allow room for the collection chamber to be positioned below the pedestal.
 Inside, the room is truly lovely and filled with natural wood.
 Sawdust is used as cover material for this composting toilet, and the whole bathroom is filled with the gentle, almost citrusy smell from the wood shavings.

 The Clivus Multrum pedestal looks very at home in this natural toilet building, and when inside this room, you are not aware of all the micro-organisms hard at work in the chamber below, working hard to create the compost.

-Of course, because the shoot is black, absorbs light, preventing you from being able to actually see into the chamber below so you actually can’t see what’s going on down there at all (unless you use the viewing port in the chamber itself, or shine a torch down the toilet).
+Of course, because the shoot is black, it absorbs light, preventing you from being able to see into the chamber below so you can’t actually see what’s going on down there at all (unless you use the viewing port in the chamber itself, or shine a torch down the toilet).

 On the wall of the building, residents of Earthsong are gently reminded of the principle rules of using the composting toilet, and how to make sure it continues to work effectively for the community.